oloko64/rust-code-examples/rust-crates/README.md

 # Rust Additions

 - [libc](https://crates.io/crates/libc) -> Raw FFI bindings to platform libraries like libc.
+- [num](https://crates.io/crates/num)-> A collection of numeric types and traits for Rust, including bigint, complex, rational, range iterators, generic integers, and more.
 - [memmap2](https://crates.io/crates/memmap2) -> Cross-platform Rust API for memory-mapped file IO.
 - [byteflags](https://crates.io/crates/bitflags) -> A macro to generate structures which behave like bitflags.
 - [bytemuck](https://crates.io/crates/bytemuck) -> A crate for mucking around with piles of bytes.